jluchman/domin/README.md

 # Dominance Analysis
 ## A Stata Implementaion

 Dominance analysis (DA) determines the relative importance of independent variables in an estimation model based on contribution to an overall model fit statistic (see Grömping, 2007 for a discussion).
 DA is an ensemble method in which importance determinations about independent variables are made by aggregating fit metrics across multiple models, though the method usually requires the ensemble contain each possible combination of the independent variables in the full model.

-The all possible combinations ensemble with _p_ independent variables in the full model results in 2^p-1^ models and fit statistics estimated.
-That is, each combiation of _p_ variables alterating between included versus excluded (i.e., the 2 base to the exponent) where the constant(s)-only model is omitted (i.e., the -1 representing the distinct combination where no independent variables are included; see Budescu, 1993).
+The all possible combinations ensemble with _p_ independent variables in the full model results in $2^{p-1}$ models and fit statistics estimated.
+That is, each combination of _p_ variables alternating between included versus excluded (i.e., the 2 base to the exponent) where the constant(s)-only model is omitted (i.e., the -1 representing the distinct combination where no independent variables are included; see Budescu, 1993).

-`domin` is implemented as a flexible wrapper command that can be used with most Stata estimation commands that follow the standard `depvar indepvars` format and return a scalar-valued fit statistic; commands that do not either follow this format or do not return a scalar-valued fit ststistic can be accommodated with a sub-wrapper command (an example of such a command is included below).
+`domin` is implemented as a flexible wrapper command that can be used with most Stata estimation commands that follow the standard `depvar indepvars` format and return a scalar-valued fit statistic; commands that do not either follow this format or do not return a scalar-valued fit statistic can be accommodated with a sub-wrapper command (an example of such a command is included below).

 Some examples of the command as applied to Stata estimation commands are shown below after the discussion of installation.

 # Installation and Updates
 ## Installing